 The founders of Trana Discovery are scientists from North Carolina State University and from the Technical University, Lodz, Poland.
 Collectively, these scientists have published more than 50 scientific papers on tRNA.
 Trana Discovery was spun out of NCSU in 2005 to commercialize the drug discovery technology platform.

-The executive management team now consists of Steve Peterson, Chief Executive Officer; Winnell Newman, Co-Founder; Dick Guenther, Co-Founder; Chief Technical Officer; Vice President, Research; Michael Gallucci, Chief Financial Officer; Michael Ossi, Chief Scientific Officer; and Sam Yenne, Chief Development Officer.
+The executive management team now consists of Steve Peterson, Chief Executive Officer; Winnell Newman, Co-Founder; Dick Guenther, Co-Founder; Chief Technical Officer and Chief Development Officer; Vice President, Research; Michael Ossi, Chairman of the Scientific Advisory Board; and Sam Yenne, Chief Science Officer.
 The entire management team consists of industry veterans with over 300 years collective experience in research, discovery, clinical, financial, accounting, sales, product development, and marketing.
 There are no full time employees and the management team have agreed to deferred compensation as independent agents.

 Chief Executive Officer

 Steve brings over 40 years of experience in drug development and commercialization to Trana Discovery.
 His career spans several major pharmaceutical companies including Eli Lilly, Glaxo and GlaxoWellcome where he held positions in sales, marketing, product development and as liaison with key opinion leaders.
 He launched or assisted in the development of 16 separate brands including Ceftin, Epivir, Relenza, Epivir-HBV, Zinacef and Fortaz.
 As an independent consultant Steve has worked with key opinion leaders to assist companies in assimilating complex medical issues and distilling development plans for maximizing product potential.